-Turkey is a preferred investment destination for a large number of foreigners and investors who are looking for profitable investment areas and can also settle in Turkey
+Turkey is a preferred investment destination for many foreigners, and investors looking for profitable investment areas can also settle in Turkey.

-Therefore, a large number of investors in Turkey face several problems, especially in the establishment of companies, due to their lack of knowledge of matters related to the law and conditions, and even in the termination of the incorporation processes.
+Therefore, many investors in Turkey face several problems, especially in establishing companies, due to their lack of knowledge of matters related to the law and conditions and even in the termination of the incorporation processes.

-What are the steps that investors need to start establishing a company in Turkey?
+What steps do investors need to start establishing a company in Turkey?
 What are the types of companies in Turkey, according to the trade law in Turkey?

 - A personal company with a tax mandate